Jerzy Popiełuszko: Monuments

 There are numerous monuments to Fr.
 Popiełuszko in Poland, including the towns of Suchowola, where he attended and graduated high school, Bartoszyce, where he served his army duties, and Ząbki, where he first served as a priest.
 The places of his kidnapping in Górsk and death in Włocławek are commemorated with monuments in the form of crosses.
 There is also a museum dedicated to him in Suchowola.

 The first monument of Jerzy Popiełuszko was created by Polish sculptor and dissident Marek Sobociński, and was unveiled in 1986 in Mariaholm near Askim, Norway.

 A monument to Fr.
 Popiełuszko in the form of a symbolic gravestone in the shape of a cross was erected by Chicago's Polish community in the garden of memory next to St. Hyacinth Basilica.

 A monument to Fr.
 Popiełuszko in the form of a bust bearing his likeness with a chain wrapped about his neck was erected on the property of Saint Hedwig Catholic Church in Trenton, New Jersey.

 A pocket park across from McCarren Park on the Williamsburg-Greenpoint border in Brooklyn, New York, a historically Polish neighborhood, is named for Fr.
 Popiełuszko and features a stone bust bearing his likeness.

 Popieluszko Court in Hartford, Connecticut, was named in his memory.
 The SS.
-Cyril & Methodius Church is located on this street, serving as an important cornerstone for the area's Roman Catholic Polish-American community.
+Cyril & Methodius Church is located on this street, serving as an important cornerstone for the area's Catholic Polish-American community.
 The street intersects with Charter Oak Boulevard, with the main entrance to the parking lot of the Polish National Home of Hartford across the street at the end of Popieluszko Court.

 A two-part monument has been installed in New Britain's Walnut Hill Park consisting of an inscribed stone plaque near an abstract sculpture of an eternal flame.